tusharshahrs/pulumi-homelab/aws/crosswalk-vpc-fargate/fargate-with-crosswalk-vpc-python/README.md

 The VPC is built in `typescript`

 ### Why would you do this?
 An example showing that you can easily infrastructure written in a different language than the one you are used to.
+The vpc outputs are used as inputs via [StackReference](https://www.pulumi.com/docs/intro/concepts/organizing-stacks-projects/#inter-stack-dependencies)

 ### Where are the vpc settings?
 `Pulumi.aws-fargate-dev.yaml`